logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create_external.md

   </figure>
 </p>

-Subsequently, you will be able to define its properties (such as name, mode, features, storage connector, and more) and finish by clicking `Create New Feature Group` at the bottom of the page.
+Subsequently, you will be able to define its properties (such as name, mode, features, and more).
+Refer to the documentation above for an explanation of the parameters available, they are the same as when you create a feature group using the SDK.
+Finally, complete the creation by clicking `Create New Feature Group` at the bottom of the page.

 <p align="center">
   <figure>